-This blog is dedicated to my mom who passed away this past August.
+This blog is dedicated to my mom who passed away in August 2016.

 I never knew that Dragonflies were related to death until the day my mom died.
 It was a Sunday evening in August and my husband, daughter and I had just come home from a dinner out.
 When we arrived home, there were about 100 dragonflies above our heads right outside our garage.
 It was an amazing sight and it had never happened in the 17 years that we had lived at our house.